thomassuedbroecker/watson-nlp-custom-init-container/README.md

 1. You can build a `Watson NLP for Embed` runtime container including the models. [(Example gif)](https://suedbroecker.files.wordpress.com/2022/12/watson-nlp-ce-01.gif?w=736&zoom=2) ([direct copy of the models](https://github.com/thomassuedbroecker/watson-nlp-example-code-engine/blob/main/code/Dockerfile) or [multistage build](https://github.com/thomassuedbroecker/watson-nlp-example-code-engine/blob/main/code/Multistage.Dockerfile))
 2. You can run a `Watson NLP for Embed` runtime and load models from a mounted location (load from Docker volumes). [(Example gif)](https://suedbroecker.files.wordpress.com/2022/12/watson-nlp-07-1.gif?w=756&zoom=2)
-3. You can run a `Watson NLP for Embed` runtime and load the models with init containers.
+3. You can run a `Watson NLP for Embed` runtime and load the models with [`init container`](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)s.
 [Example image](https://suedbroecker.files.wordpress.com/2023/01/watson-nlp-03.png)
 4. Serve the model for [KServe](https://suedbroecker.net/2023/01/17/run-watson-nlp-for-embed-in-a-kserve-modelmesh-serving-environment-on-an-ibm-cloud-kubernetes-cluster-in-a-vpc-environment/). [(Example gif)](https://suedbroecker.files.wordpress.com/2023/01/watson-nlp-kserve-03.gif?w=756&zoom=2)

-> And now we are going build a `custom model container image` you can use as an init container!
+> And now we are going build a `custom model container image` you can use as an [`init container`](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)!

 The image below shows the `Architecture reference custom models` for the tutorial [Serve a custom model on a Kubernetes or Red Hat OpenShift cluster](https://developer.ibm.com/developer/default/tutorials/serve-custom-models-on-kubernetes-or-openshift)

 ![`Architecture reference custom models`](https://developer.ibm.com/developer/default/tutorials/serve-custom-models-on-kubernetes-or-openshift/images/ref-arch-custom-models.png)

-## Create an init container model image
+## Create an [`init container`](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) model image

 We will build a `model container image` with the [`ibm-watson-embed-model-builder`](https://github.com/IBM/ibm-watson-embed-model-builder) python library.
 This container image will contain our `custom model`, downloaded from Watson Studio.